replay-framework/replay/README.md

 Therefore, there `play new` scaffolding is not available.
 It is advised to simply start with RePlay's [up-to-date demo application](https://github.com/asolntsev/criminals), and work from there.
 The projects in RePLay's `replay-tests/` folder also show how to do certain things in RePlay (like the use of Kotlin and dependency injection with Guice).

+**NOTE**: Due to its small community, RePlay is not likely the best choice for a new project.
+Same holds true for Play1 and even Play2.
+RePlay primarily caters to Play1 codebases.
+It provides a simpler, more standard framework with greatly improved developer ergonomics.

 ## Documentation

 For a large part the [documentation of Play1](https://www.playframework.com/documentation/1.5.x/home) may be used as a reference.
-It is important te keep the main differences between Play1 and RePlay in mind, to know what parts of Play1's documentation to ignore.
+Keep the main differences between Play1 and RePlay (outlined above) in mind, to know what parts of Play1's documentation to ignore.

 API docs for the RePlay `framework` package are generated with `./gradlew :framework:javadoc` after which they are found in the `/framework/build/docs/javadoc/` folder.
+The [javadoc.io](https://javadoc.io) project provides online access to the javadocs for RePlay's [framework](https://javadoc.io/doc/com.codeborne.replay/framework), [fastergt](https://javadoc.io/doc/com.codeborne.replay/fastergt), [guice](https://javadoc.io/doc/com.codeborne.replay/guice), [excel](https://javadoc.io/doc/com.codeborne.replay/excel), [pdf](https://javadoc.io/doc/com.codeborne.replay/pdf) and [liquibase](https://javadoc.io/doc/com.codeborne.replay/liquibase) packages.

 ## Development flow (auto-compilation and hot-swapping)